 The top cryptos in Nigeria today

-When it comes to cryptocurrencies in Nigeria, Bitcoin is undoubtedly the front runner.
-In fact, estimates published in February showed that everyday Nigerians had traded almost $600 million in bitcoin over the last five years, making it the second-largest bitcoin market in the world behind the United States.
+When it comes to cryptocurrencies in Nigeria, Bitcoin is undoubtedly the front-runner.
+In fact, estimates published in February showed that everyday Nigerian had traded almost $600 million in bitcoin over the last five years, making it the second-largest bitcoin market in the world behind the United States.
 But while bitcoin is certainly the most popular form of crypto in the country, it’s not the only horse in the race.

 Another major crypto that is enjoying significant activity in Africa’s most populous country is Ethereum, otherwise known as Ether.
 Capable of handling multiple transactions simultaneously and processing them at a speed far greater than bitcoin, Ethereum is also popular due to its environmental credentials.
 Whereas bitcoin functions via a “proof-of-work” system, which consumes vast amounts of electricity, Ethereum operates via the more sustainable “proof-of-stake” blueprint.
 This means it’s an eco-friendly choice for consumers.

 Other cryptocurrencies which are going from strength to strength in Nigeria include Ripple (XRP), Dash (DASH) and Monero (XMR).
 But while these are steadily becoming more commonplace across the country, the cumulative value of all of their transactions put together is still dwarfed by the amount of money traded in bitcoin.

 How can I get involved in crypto trading?

 Nigeria is notable for the youthful nature of its population, which means that a large percentage of them are tech-savvy and keen to profit from this new sector.
 What’s more, the success stories of other entrepreneurs are fueling excitement for cryptocurrencies in the country, even if the government do not share that enthusiasm.